shrideio/shoebox/src/vault/README.md

     > INFO: There is a variety of [secret engines](https://www.vaultproject.io/docs/secrets/index.html) supported by Vault designated for different use cases.
 KVv2 (key/value) secret engine is used for storing arbitrary secrets within the configured physical storage for Vault.

-    - click the _Secrets_ menu in the top right corner to navigate to the secrets management console.
+    - click the _Secrets_ menu in the top left corner to navigate to the secrets management console.
 Then click _Enable new engine_ to proceed.

     - Choose _KV_ as the secrets engine and click [Next] to proceed.
 Set _Path_ to `secrets` and _Version_ to `2` (default KV engine version).
+Click [Enable Engine] to finish the secret engine setup.

      Check the [KV engine documentation](https://www.vaultproject.io/docs/secrets/kv/kv-v2.html) for the engine options details and modify it if necessary.
-Click [Enable Engine] to finish the secret engine setup.

 4. <a name="create-a-secret"></a>Create a secret